itz-me-zappex/flux/README.md

 cpu-limit = 0%
 delay = 1

-; Example using FPS-limit as that is online game and I use MangoHud [Forza Horizon 4] name = ForzaHorizon4.e mangohud-config = /home/zappex/.config/MangoHud/wine-ForzaHorizon4.conf fps-unfocus = 5 ; FPS to set on unfocus event fps-focus = 60 ; I have 60 FPS lock, so I want restore it on focus event
+; Example using FPS limit as that is online game and I use MangoHud [Forza Horizon 4] name = ForzaHorizon4.e mangohud-config = /home/zappex/.config/MangoHud/wine-ForzaHorizon4.conf fps-unfocus = 5 ; FPS to set on unfocus event fps-focus = 60 ; I have 60 FPS lock, so I want restore it on focus event

-; Example using CPU-limit to show this example, as game has connection to network, I do not want to freeze it completely in cases like downloading music or saving data on background
+; Example using CPU limit to show this example, as game has connection to network, I do not want to freeze it completely in cases like downloading music or saving data on background
 [Geometry Dash]
 name = GeometryDash.ex
 cpu-limit = 2%